quyykk/endless-sky/docs/readme-developer.md

 ## Building with Visual Studio

-You will need to install the [Clang component for Visual Studio](https://docs.microsoft.com/en-us/cpp/build/clang-support-msbuild).
-Next, open a terminal inside the root of the project:
+You will need to install the [Clang component for Visual Studio](https://docs.microsoft.com/en-us/cpp/build/clang-support-msbuild) as well as the CMake integration.
+If you are using VS 2022 (or higher), you can simply open the folder.
+Make sure to select "vs" as the configuration preset in the dropdown.

+If you are on an earlier version, you will need to generate the solution manually as follows:

 ```powershell
 > cmake --preset vs